My Experience with Amazon

 Thank you for your Time, and How you can Help Me.

 I hope my story's given you some perspective regarding Amazon's offers in Canada.
-As I mentioned earlier, I get rewarded when my visitors click on Amazon links (without costing you anything extra) and make a purchase there.
+As I mentioned earlier, I get rewarded when my visitors click on Amazon links (it doesn't cost anything extra) and make a purchase there (it doesn't matter if you buy something I've recommended or anything else).
 The money's nice, but by maintaining a certain level of performance, I also get access to tools which significantly simplifies the process of keeping this site updated daily.